corda/samples/stockpaydividend-TokenSDK/README.md

 ##### Pre-requisite.
 IssueMoney - Company
 In order to pay off dividends from the company later, the bank issues some fiat tokens to the company.
 This can be executed anytime before step 6.
->On bank node, execute <br>`start IssueMoney currency: USD, amount: 500000, recipient: Company`
+>On bank node, execute <br>`start IssueMoney currency: USD, amount: 500000, recipient: WayneCo`

 ##### 1. IssueStock - Company
 Company creates a StockState and issues some stock tokens associated to the created StockState.